 As of 2017, Tricare has expanded its list of mental health benefits.
 These benefits include treatment options for veterans who are dealing with substance abuse issues as well as the families of those vets.
 Tricare’s most recent list of benefits includes:

 - Partial hospitalization

-Non-Medical Counseling For Veterans
+Non-Medical Counseling for Veterans

-- Marital problems
+- Relationship or marital problems

-- Stress management
+- Stress/grief management

-- Other emotional/interpersonal issues
+- Other issues

 How PTSD Affects Veterans

-- Were injured or had a near-death experience
+- If you had a near-death experience